Electricity: 110/220 volts, 50/60Hz. Standard, flat, two- and three-pronged plugs, as found in the United States, are used.

-Money: On the Dutch side the currency is the Netherlands Antilles Guilder (ANG), where one guilder is divided into 100 cents, but US Dollars are also widely accepted and prices are usually quoted in Dollars as well as Guilders.
-On the French side of the island the Euro (EUR) is the local currency, although establishments will also accept US Dollars.
-There are numerous bureaux de change and banks throughout the island and ATMs in the main towns in both national sectors.
+Money: On the Dutch side, the currency is the Netherlands Antilles Guilder (ANG), and one guilder is divided into 100 cents.
+But US dollars are also widely accepted and prices are usually quoted in dollars as well as guilders.
+There are plans to introduce the Caribbean guilder in the future.
+On the French side of the island, the Euro (EUR) is the local currency, although establishments will also accept US dollars.
+There are numerous bureaux de change and banks on the island and ATMs in the main towns in both national sectors.
 Major credit cards are widely accepted.

-Language: Dutch and French are the official languages, but English is widely spoken.
-Locals commonly use a language known as Papiamento, a mixture of Portuguese, African, Spanish, Dutch and English.
+Language: Dutch and English are the official languages.
+Locals commonly use a language known as Papiamento, a mixture of Portuguese, African languages, Spanish, Dutch and English.

 Entry requirements for UK nationals: British citizens require a valid passport, but do not require a visa for a stay of up to 90 days.